reddit/devvit/devvit-docs/docs/capabilities/triggers.md

 ## Event triggers

 Event triggers let your app automatically respond to a user’s action.
-For example, if you set the OnSubredditSubscribe trigger, the app will automatically respond when a user joins the community.
+For example, if you set the PostSubmit trigger, the app will automatically respond when a new post is made in the community.
 These triggers types are supported:

 - `PostSubmit`
 - `PostCreate`